Oregon Congressional Democrats call for federal gun control after Texas shooting

 Rep. Cliff Bentz, Oregon’s sole congressional Republican, ignored questions

-Three of Oregon’s congressional races are competitive.
+Three of Oregon’s congressional delegation react to the State of the Union address before Congress.
 (Les Zaitz/Oregon Capital Chronicle)

 Democrats in Oregon’s congressional delegation renewed calls for Congress to take up federal gun control legislation following a mass shooting at a Texas elementary school on Tuesday, while the state’s lone Republican congressman remained silent.

 Sens.
 Ron Wyden and Jeff Merkley and Reps.
 Earl Blumenauer, Suzanne Bonamici, Peter DeFazio and Kurt Schrader responded to detailed questions from the Capital Chronicle on Wednesday about the gun control legislation they support and what they’ll do to prevent another community from being torn apart by a mass shooting.

 A spokesman for Rep. Cliff Bentz, R-Oregon, ignored two emails on Tuesday and Wednesday.
 Bentz also hasn’t addressed the Texas shooting on official channels or through social media, where he was complaining about border security in Texas hours before a gunman murdered 19 children and two teachers in a small city outside San Antonio.

 The remaining members of Oregon’s congressional delegation expressed frustration with legislative obstacles to passing federal gun control laws.
 The U.S. House has passed two background check bills since 2021, but the Senate is unlikely to pass those bills or any others because of Republican opposition.
 Democrats hold 50 seats in the Senate and a tie-breaking vote in Vice President Kamala Harris, but the filibuster effectively requires 60 votes on controversial legislation.